How to relax sphincter muscles for constipation (Dr. Farahat).

 2- Be hydrated.

-Fibers need water to work, if you are not drinking enough amount of water, your colon will absorb more water for the poop inside it.
+Fibers need water to work; if you are not drinking enough water, your colon will absorb more water for the poop inside.

 This will make your poop more dry and hard to pass. soluble fiber holds water and forms a gel-like substance that softens your stool.